Minsky's Burlesque: Harold Minsky

 Of all the Minskys, only Harold, Abe's adopted son, remained active in burlesque.
-At the height of the Great Depression, Harold began learning all facets of the business operating the Gaiety Theater in Times Square.
+At the height of the Great Depression, Harold began learning all facets of the business operating the Gaiety Theater, at Broadway and 46th Street, in Times Square.
 "At nineteen, Harold took over the business from his father.
 Every summer, his parents went to Europe for vacation and the theatres would close due to the heat in New York City.
 Theatres weren’t air-conditioned.
 The performers begged Harold to keep his doors open; the girls were broke, and they desperately needed the money from the performances.
 So Harold stayed open and, though a ticket cost a dime, 'He made over a million dollars,' claimed his wife Dardy Minsky.”

 Harold discovered and groomed dozens of famous names throughout the 1930s into the '50s.
 He claimed to have discovered future headliner fourteen-year-old Sherry Britton from an audition.
 Harold also employed and nurtured first-rate comic talents such as Phil Silvers.

 In 1956, Harold brought the Minsky name to Las Vegas in a revue at the Dunes,.
+In January 1957, Minsky Goes to Paris premiered at the Dunes.
 Lou Costello, after splitting with Bud Abbott, appeared in the 1958 edition of that revue.
 Ray Vasquez worked for Harold Minsky and Joe Gordon at the Dunes and the Silver Slipper.
 He kept a chorus line, top-rate comedians, a snazzy band, and, of course, strippers.
 The revue ran for six years, then moved to other landmark casinos such as the Silver Slipper, the Thunderbird, and The Aladdin.

 Harold resided in Las Vegas until his death in 1977.